tylerfehr/advent-of-code/README.md

 chmod u+r+x ./src/run-all-solutions.sh
 ```

-to grant read and execute permissions to the script
+to grant read and execute permissions to the script.